mcbeem/regsim/readme.md

 The process of specifying the data generating model is simple.

-1.  **Sketch the path diagram describing the true model**.
+1.  **Sketch the path diagram (or SEM) describing the true model**.
 The process begins by sketching out a path diagram of the relationships between the variables.
 The arrows indicate not only causation, but in this case also imply a linear functional form.
 Each arrow must be assigned a *path coefficient*; a regression slope describing how much the downstream variable will change in response to an isolated-one unit change of the upstream variable.

 2.  **Classify the variables**.
 Next, the variables in the diagram are classified as either **exogenous** or **endogenous**.
 An exogenous variable has no arrow directed towards it; it has no in-system causes.
 An endogeous variable has at least one arrow directed toward it.
 In our example, variables *A* and *B* are exogenous, while *X*, *M*, and *Y* are endogenous.